3 Ways to Sell a Mortgage Note

 If the monthly payment of $1,500 is split between the note holder and the buyer, then the sale is a split partial.
 Split partial and partial purchase note sales pose less risk to the buyer, so you can usually get more value for your note.

-When deciding which option you want to pursue to sell your note, consider your need for cash and your willingness to assume the risks and responsibilities associated with owning the note.
+When you decide which option you want to pursue selling real estate notes, consider your need for cash and your willingness to assume the risks and responsibilities associated with owning the note.

 To learn more about selling your mortgage note and the note buying process, contact our experienced note buyers at Amerinote Xchange.
 We have been in the note buying business for over a decade and will provide you with the best possible value for your asset: 1-800-698-3650.